ssardina-research/sarl-prolog-cap/README.md

 ----------------------------------
 ## TROUBLESHOOTING

+### Undefined symbols

-* Did you get something like this?
+If you get something like this:

 ```shell